 There are two ways to create users in Tableau Server.
 If the server is configured to use Active Directory, you import the users from your organization's Active Directory store.
 This copies user names and email addresses of users from Active Directory to Tableau Server.
 (It doesn't copy the password.)

-If you configured the server to use local authentication, you create a user name, password, and optional email address for each user.
+If you configured the server to use local identity store, you create a user name, password, and optional email address for each user.
 If you have to create a lot of users, you can make this process more convenient by first creating a text file with the information for all the users, and then importing the text file.

 User limits and your license